hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 ### How to See All Services

 The Services window provides a convenient place for users who have permission to see a read-only list of services that are registered in the cloud.

-To learn whether you have permission, see your role under [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).
+To learn whether you have permission, see [Administration Dashboard Tasks by Role](/cloudos/manage/administration-dashboard/tasks-by-role/).

 To see cloud services: